Fever - Oncology patient

 Key points

-• The Oncology ward will provide a Patient Summary Sheet for expected patients who will be presenting to the Emergency Department (ED).
-This will be given to the ED shift co-ordinator and summarises patient diagnosis, allergies, alerts, treatment regimen, Central Venous Access Device (CVAD) details and recent weight.
+- The Oncology ward will provide a Patient Summary Sheet for expected patients who will be presenting to the ED.
+This will be entered in the Digital Medical Record (DMR) and summarises patient diagnosis, allergies, alerts, treatment regimen, Central Venous Access Device (CVAD) details and a recent weight.

-• The on call Oncology Fellow / Oncologist and Emergency Consultant upon completion of initial medical assessment must be notified immediately of all febrile oncology patients.
+- On completion of the initial medical assessment, the on call Oncology Fellow / Oncologist and Emergency Consultant / Night Medical Team leader must be notified immediately of all febrile oncology patients.

-• First dose of antibiotics must be administered within 60 minutes of patient arrival in ED.1-4
+- First dose of antibiotics must be administered within 60 minutes of the patient's arrival in ED.1-4

-• For HiTH patients on the Low-Risk Febrile Neutropenia Pathway (internal WA Health only) presenting to ED for medical review, a re-admission letter will be provided.
-These patients will generally be on cefepime continuous infusion.
-For patients with signs of sepsis, additional antibiotics (vancomycin and gentamicin) should be administered as outlined below.
+- For patients with signs of sepsis, additional antibiotics (vancomycin and gentamicin) should be administered as outlined below.
 Discuss ongoing antibiotics with the oncology team.
+Refer to the Paediatric Sepsis Pathway.

 Initial management of Fever in Oncology Patient